 The highest duty of care is owed to an invitee, who is someone the property owner has invited onto the premises for their benefit, such as a business owner opening their store for shoppers.
 When an entrant is considered an invitee, the property owner owes them a duty to perform reasonable maintenance and repairs on the property so that the invitee is not injured during the visit.

 The lowest duty of care is owed to a trespasser, who is a person that enters the property without an implied invitation for the possessor.
 The possessor is only under a duty not to use excessive force when defending their property or themselves and typically has no obligation to warn them of any dangers or hazards.

 Licensees are individuals who are permitted to be on the premises if they so choose, but were not specifically invited, barring certain exceptions.
 A property owner is under a duty to warn the licensee of dangers or hazards on the property.
 A person invited for a social occasion can be considered a licensee, not an invitee.

-Call a St. Petersburg Premises Liability Attorney Today
+Call a Premises Liability Lawyer Today

 Property owners may be held liable for damages if they were aware of a potential threat that was present on their land.
-If you or a loved one were injured on someone else’s property, a skilled St. Petersburg premises liability lawyer can help.
+If you or a loved one was injured on someone else’s property, a skilled St. Petersburg premises liability lawyer can help.